substain/TalkieTalkie/addons/talkietalkie/README.md

  - manually: download the latest release from Github, unpack it, and copy the `addons/talkietalkie` folder to the `addons` folder in your project.
 2. **Enable the addon** via `Project Settings` -> `Plugins`.
 This will prompt you to restart the Godot Editor (to reload the Input Map)

+If you encounter errors during initialization, try reloading the project after enabling the addon.

 **Note:** This template is being developed in the latest version of Godot and has been tested with 4.5+.
 Using a Godot 4.4 is currently possible with some modifications to the SideWindow, earlier versions require further changes to the code base.

 You can find the example presentation at `/demo/example_base/talkie_example_base_presentation.tscn` and `/demo/example_2d/talkie_example_2d_presentation.tscn`.